 Board of Directors

 Jacob Ringer loves Chicago.
 He is fifth generation Chicagoan and has fond memories of his father walking him around Lincoln Park as a young boy sharing stories about the houses, restaurants and people in the community.
-Jacob always knew he was going to return to Chicago after attending college at Tulane University and he settled in Lincoln Park over 13 years ago.
+Jacob always knew he was going to return to Chicago after attending college at Tulane University and he settled in Lincoln Park 15+ years ago.
 Jacob has spent his career trying to improve the community in and around the city.
 He began his career as Chief of Staff to the CFO in the Office of the Mayor at the City of Chicago.
 In that role he drove high impact projects in finance, pension reform legislation, public-private partnerships, municipal marketing, municipal bonds and public policy.
 He also helped deliver over $250 million in new revenues to the City through innovative partnerships and coordinated the first of its kind biannual Municipal CFO Forum conference.
 In 2018, Jacob wanted to do more and as such, decided to run for Alderman of the 43rd Ward.
 Block Club called Jacob ‘an active force in the community’ during the election and Jacob ran because he believes the most change and impact a person can make is at the local level.

 Paul moved to Chicago in 2001 with his wife, Terry, from New England and chose the Lincoln Park neighborhood for its vibrancy and closeness to all things Chicago, while still maintaining the look and feel of a place you could call home.
 Along with their nephew Russell, they live on West Dickens.
 They take part in many of the activities that the local community has to offer.
 Paul is an avid marathon runner and has competed in the marathon in Athens, Greece, the world’s oldest.